 carers and professionals of older or more vulnerable friends, relatives and clients - to help them keep those they look after safe and independent.

-We are proud to become part of the UK’s safety centre movement and look forward to playing an active role in the Safety Centre Alliance and the Royal Society for the Prevention of Accidents’ LASER (Learning About Safety by Experiencing Risk) Alliance.
+We are proud to be part of the UK’s safety centre movement and look forward to playing an active role in the Safety Centre Alliance and the Royal Society for the Prevention of Accidents’ LASER (Learning About Safety by Experiencing Risk) Alliance.

 Safety Centre Alliance (opens in new window)